tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

   (<*>) :: (r -> (a -> b)) -> (r -> a) -> (r -> b)
 ```

-This is very convenient for creating point-free implementations of functions which operate on their parameters more than once.
+This is very convenient for creating point-free implementations of functions that operate on their parameters more than once.
 For example, imagine our `Student` type from above has additional fields with breakdowns of marks: e.g. `exam` and `nonExam`, requiring a function to compute the total mark:

 ```haskell
 totalMark :: Student -> Int